EmilienKia/oraclaestus/README.md

 #### Loading a model from a file

 The easiest way to create a model is to load it from a file.
-You can create a model from a file by using the `ModelParserHelper` class.
+You can create a model from a file by using the `ModelParser` class.

 ```java
 ModelParserHelper helper = new ModelParserHelper();